A different approach to music education for homeschool families

 • break down difficult sections into manageable steps

-• identify what needs improvement and why
+• identify what needs improvement, and why

-• practice in a focused and efficient way
+• practice in a focused, efficient way

 • solve problems independently over time